Extremelyd1/minecraft-bingo/README.md

 #### Configuration commands
 - `/pvp` Enable/disable PvP
 - `/maintenance` Enable maintenance mode (this will disallow all non-OP players from joining)
-- `/wincondition <full|lines|lockout> [number]` Change the wincondition to either a full card, a number of lines (rows, columns or diagonals) to complete in order to win or lockout.
+- `/wincondition <full|lines|lockout> [number]` Change the win condition to either a full card, a number of lines (rows, columns or diagonals) to complete in order to win or lockout.
   In case of 'lines' or 'lockout' you can specify a number to indicate how many lines needed to be completed, or after how many collections an item locks.
   (alias: `/wincon`)
 - `/itemdistribution <S> <A> <B> <C> <D>` Change the item distribution scales, the number of S, A, B, C, and D tier items that appear on the bingo card.